stacks-network/stacks-core/sip/sip-001-burn-election.md

 The Stacks blockchain makes progress by selecting successive leaders to produce blocks.
-It does so by having would-be leaders submit their candidacies by both burning an existing cryptocurrency, and submitting a (distinct) proof of work.
+It does so by having would-be leaders submit their candidacies by burning an existing cryptocurrency.
 A leader is selected to produce a block based on two things:

 * the amount of cryptocurrency burned and energy expended relative to the other candidates
 * an unbiased source of randomness